jclark/pc-ptp-ntp-guide/linuxptp-gm.md

 chronyc sources
 ```

-If everything's working, in a few seconds chrony should start using the PPS source.
+If everything's working, in a few seconds chrony should start using the PTP source.

 ### Firewall